 Choosing Your Days

 The time of year will determine the level of crowds you can expect, but there are many sites out there that give you a prediction of what crowds will look like on certain days.
 You can consult these calendars and select your park days based on what they recommend.
-Generally, if you are looking to avoid higher level crowds, then you will want to stay away from a park if it is scheduled to have Extra Magic Hours that day.
-That always draws more crowds to a park.
 The two sites that I like to consult for crowd calendars are Undercover Tourist and Touring Plans.
 If you have park hopper passes, then you will have more flexibility with this as you will be able to change parks if you feel one is too crowded.

 **Quick Tip – the time that they open the park at Disney is what is referred to as “Rope Drop”.
-If you plan to go to a park first thing in the morning, then make sure you arrive at least 20 minutes prior to rope drop.
+If you plan to go to a park first thing in the morning, then make sure you arrive at least 30 minutes prior to rope drop.
 If you walk in to a park as soon as it opens, you can get a lot of rides done in that first hour.
-That is always the least busiest time of the day and if you plan to hit some of the popular rides first thing, you won’t have to use a fastpass for them.
+That is always the least busiest time of the day.
+Even better if you are a Disney Resort guest and you have access to the Early Entry hours.

 Part 5: Deciding Where to Eat